 There are five bedrooms.
-The master bedroom with its en-suite whirlpool bathroom and separate shower cubicle lies off the dining hall.
+The master bedroom with its en-suite bathroom and separate shower cubicle lies off the dining hall.
 Private and spacious it has super views across to the lake and mountains.

-Downstairs are the remaining bedrooms; one double, one twin and two single.
+Downstairs are the remaining bedrooms; one super king-sized double, one twin and two single.
 There is also a family bathroom fully equipped with bath, separate shower, basin and WC.
 There are further separate WCs in the upstairs and downstairs hall areas.

 Games Room & Garden Spaces

 How Head House is set well off the road along a shared driveway, the grounds leading up to wonderful lake and mountain views from the house and patio.
-The house is welcoming and for your arrival a complimentary bottle of wine from the owners to celebrate the start of your holiday.

 Out & About